 A: Eligible activities can include, but are not limited to, structural practices and projects, non-structural practices, education and information, project development, grant administration and coordination, and project support.
 Technical and engineering assistance necessary to implement these activities are considered essential and are to be included in the total project or practice cost.
 Questions about eligible activities can be directed to cwfquestions@state.mn.us.

-A: Tribal government do not need to provide financial information to BWSR.
+A: Tribal governments do not need to provide financial information to BWSR.

 A: Nonprofit applicants must submit a completed “Pre-Award Nonprofit Form” available on the Apply for BWSR Grants webpage.
 Related documentation requested may include but is not limited to a copy of the nonprofit’s most recent Form 990 or Form 990-EZ, most recent certified financial audit, and confirmation of good standing with the Office of the Secretary of State.